buildpacks/rfcs/text/0000-export-to-oci.md

 - A **image Manifest** provides a configuration and set of layers for a single container image for a specific architecture and operating system.
 - The **layer diffID** is the hash of the uncompressed layer
 - The **layer digest** is the hash of the compressed layer.
-- An [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) is the directory structure for OCI content-addressable blobs and location-addressable references.
+- An [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) is the directory structure for OCI content-addressable blobs and [location-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage#Content-addressed_vs._location-addressed) references.

 # Motivation
 [motivation]: #motivation

+### Why should we do this?

+Lifecycle translates an application source code into an OCI image, in order to do this, it can be configured to interact with a docker daemon (using `daemon` flag) or with an OCI registry.

+The [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) is the directory structure for OCI content-addressable blobs and [location-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage#Content-addressed_vs._location-addressed) references.

+The current process, executed by the lifecycle, does not take into consideration cases where a platform implementor may require to pass through the inputs or want to save the final application image on disk using [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.

+### What use cases does it support?

 Exporting to [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) will enable new user's workflows on top of this functionality.
 For example:
   - Reduce the Lifecycle complexity removing the interaction with the Daemon.